LLM Deep Dive · part 2

 Memory: 2048 KB (fp16) → 384 KB (TQ-3bit) = 5.3x

 The 0.02ms vs 11ms gap matters: this PyTorch implementation has no fused CUDA kernel.
-The paper's 8x speedup requires optimized kernels on H100.
+The paper reports attention-time speedups when QJL runs with optimized kernels (the specific "8x on H100" claim often attributed to this paper online wasn't in the arxiv text I checked — treat as unverified secondary-source).
 On GB10 (SM121, non-mainstream hardware), using standard PyTorch ops, there is currently no speed advantage.
 Memory savings are real.
 Speed gains require upstream kernel support.

 Test 2: Real Model Validation (Qwen2.5-3B-Instruct)